Zilhark/PiKingdom/shinon/README.md

 usermod -d /home/new_username -m new_username

 ### Reducing logs:
-wget https://github.com/azlux/log2ram/archive/master.tar.gz -O log2ram.tar.gz
+wget https://github.com/azlux/log2ram/archive/master.tar.gz -O log2ram.tar.gz <br>
-tar xf log2ram.tar.gz
+tar xf log2ram.tar.gz <br>
-log2ram-master/
+log2ram-master/<br>
-sudo ./install.sh
+sudo ./install.sh<br>
-sudo reboot
+sudo reboot<br>
-sudo nano /etc/log2ram.conf
+sudo nano /etc/log2ram.conf<br>
-/#Purpose: Specifies that rsync should be used for syncing the log files from the RAM disk to the SD card.
+/#Purpose: Specifies that rsync should be used for syncing the log files from the RAM disk to the SD card.<br>
-Impact:
-Positive:
+Impact:<br>
+Positive:<br>
 rsync is efficient in terms of synchronization because it only copies the changes (differences) rather than overwriting entire files.
-This reduces the amount of data written to the SD card, further minimizing wear. rsync can preserve file permissions, ownerships, and timestamps accurately, ensuring the integrity of log files.
+This reduces the amount of data written to the SD card, further minimizing wear.<br>
+rsync can preserve file permissions, ownerships, and timestamps accurately, ensuring the integrity of log files.<br>
-Negative:
+Negative:<br>
-Using rsync might slightly increase CPU usage during synchronization, but this is usually minimal and offset by the benefits of reduced writes.
+Using rsync might slightly increase CPU usage during synchronization, but this is usually minimal and offset by the benefits of reduced writes.<br>

-->USE_RSYNC=true
+->USE_RSYNC=true<br>
-sudo reboot
+sudo reboot<br>

 #### installing zsh